Helping Clients Navigate COVID-19 with a Consultative Approach and Clinical Solutions

 Telemedicine and home prescription delivery, for example, have become critical for contactless care delivery.

 “Historically, home delivery was used for only a small percentage of prescriptions because of the perception that it’s only good for 90-day maintenance medications.
 We’re now seeing home delivery emerge as a means to enable the injured workers to get medications in a safe environment.
-Use of home delivery has probably tripled in the last 40 to 60 days,” Cirillo said.
+Use of home delivery has probably tripled in the last few months,” Cirillo said.

 Medication monitoring also has a bigger role to play.
 A confirmed COVID-19 infection necessitates careful review of medication therapy for potential drug interactions and contraindications.
 Even for injuries unrelated to the pandemic, treatment plans should be designed with the risk of infection in mind, as some medications can inhibit immune response.